matomo-org/matomo-sdk-ios/README.md

 - `PTDispatchSuccessNotification` - All queued events was dispatched to the piwik server
 - `PTDispatchFailedNotification` - Dispatch failed

-###Dispatch strategies
+##Dispatch strategies

 Three ready-made dispatch strategies class are provided and can be useded as is or be further customized.

-- `PTTimerDispatchStrategy` - Automatically initiate a dispatch after a certain time interval
+- `PTTimerDispatchStrategy` - automatically initiate a dispatch after a certain time interval
-- `PTRetryDispatchStrategy` - Automatically perform repeated dispatch retries (until a specified limit) if a dispatch fails
+- `PTRetryDispatchStrategy` - automatically perform repeated dispatch retries (until a specified limit) if a dispatch fails
 - `PTCounterDispatchStrategy` - automatically initiate a dispatch when there are more cached events then a certain trigger value

 ##Interface